Cincinnati Bearcats: Others

 When Cincinnati joined the Big East in 2005, they and the University of Pittsburgh started the River City Rivalry.
 The game is a battle for the River City Rivalry trophy.
-In 2013 the rivalry series ended due to Pittsburgh's exit from the Big East to the Atlantic Coast Conference.
+In 2013 the rivalry series went on a ten year hiatus due to Pittsburgh's exit from the Big East to the Atlantic Coast Conference.
+The Bearcats and Panthers renewed their series in 2023 with the Bearcats winning in Pittsburgh by a 27-21 score.

 Cincinnati and the Dayton Flyers were another regional rivalry that has lost significance recently.
 The teams would play periodically in football, before Dayton went down to NCAA Division III in 1977.
 The teams also frequently played in men's basketball, though the series has ceased since 2011.

 Cincinnati also has had intermittent rivalries with the Ohio State Buckeyes, Ohio Bobcats, and the Kentucky Wildcats.
 Although Cincinnati does not play these schools regularly, these are geographic rivals and are all universities of similar size and stature.
 In 1961 and 1962 Cincinnati defeated Ohio State in both of its back-to-back national title games in basketball.